-Writer Lucas Aykroyd delves into the amazing First Nations cuisine served across Metro Vancouver and the Indigenous art found along the BC Ale Trail.
+Writer Lucas Aykroyd delves into the amazing First Nations cuisine served across Metro Vancouver and the Indigenous art found along our BC Ale Trails.

 Life is about choices.
 Currently, I’m munching on duck prosciutto and musing about what to choose next from the Indigenous game sampler platter in front of me.
 Elk juniper salami, homemade pickles, cedar jelly, and smoked cheddar are among the mouthwatering options.
 Dinner has been good to me so far.